Diyankhan/Calculator/readme.md

 # Basic calculator
-This is a Basic calculator
+This is a Basic calculator.(frontend)